 We are private day nursery in the Walton area off Rice Lane.
-We provide 15 hours for 2, 3 and 4 year olds and provide 30 hours funding which can be used solely at our nursery or shared between us and local schools.
+We provide 15 hours free for 2, 3 and 4 year olds and provide 30 hours funding which can be used solely at our nursery or shared between us and local schools.
 All our prices are inclusive of food and nappies.
 We offer indoor / outdoor provision in our large outdoor garden.
 We have a sensory studio that all our children can access each day.
 We have a separate dining area for our children to enjoy their meals prepared by our on site chef.

 Who to contact

 - Contact Position

 Walton Kiddiwinks, 56